Please, take a seat, Beans . . .

 Soya beans are the source of Tofu, tempeh, and edamame.
 In addition, soya beans are rich in essential amino acids necessary for tissue growth.
 Thus, vegans and vegetarians can prepare various recipes using these food plants, rich in other nutrients on top of protein.

 When making a green peas meal, you are guaranteed to benefit from a high protein composition, minerals, and vitamins.

 As a kiddo, I absolutely hated green beans, but now I look forward to having them!

 7. Spelt and Teff

 Spelt and teff are ancient grains that contain high-protein components.
 These ancient grains are alternatives to usual grains as they are also rich in minerals and vitamins.

 Vegans and vegetarians should absolutely consider adding spirulina to their diet.
-Spiruluna is a blue-green algae that is very nutritious due to high protein components that increase general body health.
+Spirulina is a blue-green alga that is very nutritious due to high protein components that increase general body health.